What Kind of Job Can You Get with a Respiratory Therapy Master’s Degree?

-Respiratory therapists have always been integral to the healthcare community, but like many other healthcare workers, their jobs have become even more essential in recent years.
+Registered Respiratory Therapists have always been integral to the health care community, but like many other health care workers, their jobs have become even more essential in recent years.
 Breathing is one of the most essential functions of the human body, and healthcare workers working in respiratory care play a pivotal role in a multitude of different areas of medicine.
 Respiratory therapists can work with patients, from newborns to hospice care and everything in between.

-Earning a Master’s in Respiratory Therapy allows respiratory care practitioners to take the next step in their careers.
+As the pulmonary field continues to evolve and responsibilities begin to shift, it is important to train the next generation of respiratory leaders.
+Earning a Master’s Degree in Respiratory Therapy allows respiratory care practitioners to take the next step in their career path.
 But what exactly is the next step?

 Respiratory Therapist Management and Leadership Positions